- Wellness Checkup: Suitable for individuals requiring assessment to evaluate the overall impact of arthritis on general health.

 Early detection of arthritis is crucial for accurately diagnosing the specific type of arthritis and its underlying cause.
 This facilitates the development of an effective treatment plan, promptly preventing joint damage and improving the likelihood of joint recovery.
 Additionally, early diagnosis allows for timely lifestyle adjustments to ensure long-term joint health.

-No. The Arthritis Panel at Diag only performs blood and urine tests.
+No. The Arthritis Panel at DIAG only performs blood and urine tests.

 No, blood and urine test results can provide valuable information to support the diagnosis of different types of arthritis, but they may not always be sufficient to pinpoint the exact type.
 This is because many forms of arthritis share similar symptoms and manifestations, requiring additional imaging tests or clinical examinations to accurately identify the specific type of arthritis.